 The problem is that this “peak orgasm” is a far cry from the many other types of orgasm our bodies are capable of experiencing.

-The sad truth is that many people never venture beyond this linear male type of “peak orgasm” to discover the expansive and extremely pleasurable world of orgasmic experiences that lie within the female types of orgasm.
+The sad truth is that many people never venture beyond this linear type of “peak orgasm” to discover the expansive and extremely pleasurable world of orgasmic experiences that lie within the female types of orgasm.

 One helpful way I have found to help to understand the types of orgasm involves re-framing our understanding about what orgasm is.

-If we re-define orgasm simply as the ability to experience pleasure as opposed to "having a climax” (which is an event, a thing that occurs in time and space with a clear beginning and clear ending), everything changes!
+One sexuality educator I know suggests re-defining orgasm simply as the ability to experience pleasure as opposed to "having a climax” (which is an event, a thing that occurs in time and space with a clear beginning and clear ending), everything changes!

 From this perspective orgasm becomes something we can experience all the time (if we so choose) rather than just some of the time.